 What would the world look like with a bionic eye?

-This graduate course will introduce students to the multidisciplinary field of bionic vision, with an emphasis on both the computer science and neuroscience of the field.
+This graduate course will introduce students to the multidisciplinary field of bionic vision viewed through the lens of computer science, neuroscience, and human-computer interaction.

 |Instructor||Michael Beyeler (first initial last name at ucsb dot edu)|

 |Class||F21, Tue/Thu 9:00 – 10:50 am, Phelps 3526|

 |Office Hours||Tue 2–4 pm Zoom (schedule a meeting)|